Why September is the best time to visit Crete

 Crete’s cultural sites, especially the Minoan palaces and museums, are visited by thousands of tourists in the summer and they can get very crowded.
 If you want to take smooth tours and discover Cretan culture and history without queues and crowds taking hundreds of photos, September is just the season for you!

-The Phaistos archeological site in Crete
+The Phaistos archeological site with trees and mountains in the background in Crete

 Time traveling back to the Bronze age at the Phaistos archeological site